27 Organize Review Sessions Strategically

 February 3…

-As you execute your study plan, you will want to carefully track which Learning Objectives you have now mastered, and which are still difficult for you.
-As the exam date comes closer, you will want to devote additional time to areas that are still challenging.
+As you complete your study plan, track the Learning Outcomes you’re comfortable with, and which are still difficult for you.
+As your test date comes near, spend extra time in areas that are still challenging.

 Try it!

-Which tests or exams are you preparing for now?
-Create a study plan using the chart below.
+Which tests or quizzes are you preparing for now?
+Create a study plan using the Strategic Study Plan Template.

 License